TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 |`StringUcs4`|`StringUtf32`|UTF-32 is a more established synonym of UCS-4.|
 |`Char`|`Byte` or `StringAscii`|The meaning of `Char` is ambiguous.|
 |`TILEDB_ANY`|_a more specific type, depending on the situation_||

+## <span id="TILEDB0003">`TILEDB0003` - Members of the `TileDB.Interop` namespace will become internal in a future version and should not be used by user code.</span>

+To reduce the library's public API surface and improve its ability to evolve, the low-level interop APIs in the `TileDB.Interop` namespace will become internal in a future release.
+In version 5.3.0 they were marked as obsolete to warn any 3rd-party users of them.

+### Version introduced

+5.3.0

+### Recommended action

+Use the high-level APIs in the `TileDB.CSharp` namespace; they are easier and safer to use.

+> The eventual goal is to expose all features of TileDB in a high-level API.
+Until that happens, please contact us if you need to use a particular feature to help us prioritize.